gracious-tech/training/src/trainings.md

 </style>

-# Resources
+# Trainings

 This training material is intended to equip all believers with basic skills in exegesis and theology, so they can gain a deeper and more accurate understanding of God's Word.
-It consists of three trainings that are intended to be completed in order:

 <div class='trainings'>
     <a href='https://docs.google.com/presentation/d/1L2pT8TCJOGwZXutwUBj9uAJUwEZpZCfqIO0cqE--5mA' target='exegesis'>